St. Thomas Cathedral, Kannamcode: Establishment of St. Thomas Orthodox Cathedral, Kannamcode

 Though the exact date of construction of this church is unclear, it has a history of approximately 900 years and was established in the order of Kadampanad Church and Thumpamon Church i.e. the place of Kadampanad Orthodox Church comes first, then the Thumpamon Orthodox Church and third Kannamcode Cathedral.
 The church was earlier known as Kannamcode St. Thomas Orthodox Church and presently known as Kannamcode St. Thomas Orthodox Cathedral.

 Kayamkulam Philipose Ramban

 The cathedral is the resting in place of the revered Philipose Ramban who translated The Holy Bible for the first time to the vernacular language Malayalam.
 The translation was based on the Syriac version of the Bible.
-Ramban Philipose died in 1811, and his mortal remains were interred at the cathedral.
+Philipose Ramban died in 1811, and his mortal remains were interred at the cathedral.
 The church celebrates Sradha perunnal of Revered Rembachan every year on Malayalam month "thulam 26th".
 100 copies of the Malayalam bible were given by Dr. Claudius Bukanan to Malankara church.